-Description Holds zero-initializedhuge static and global variables.
-The contents of this segment is declared by the system startup code.
-This segment cannot be placed in memory by using the $-P$ directive for packed placement, because the contents must be continuous.
-Instead, when you define this segment in the linker configuration file, the $-Z$ directive must be used.
+Description Holds \\huge static and global initialized variables initialized by copying from the segment HUGE\ID at application startup.

+This segment cannot be placed in memory by using the -P directive for packed placement, because the contents must be continuous.
+Instead, when you define this segment in the linker configuration file, the -Z directive must be used.